It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: SUPPLEMENT TO EXPERIMENTS

 From Figure~\ref{5by5plot_RP}, we can make two observations.
 First, for a fixed angle $\theta$ between the two vectors, the squared norm of the vectors does not affect the convergence of the baseline methods, since each horizontal row shows roughly the same trend.
 Second, there is varying performance between the inner product estimates via different root-finding algorithms when vectors are close to each other ($\theta = \frac{\pi}{12})$ or far away from each other ($\theta = \frac{11}{12}$).

 The subsequent plots in Figure~\ref{single_MSE_RP} depict the MSE of the baseline methods for $\| \vec{x}_1 \|^2 = \| \vec{x}_2 \|^2$ and $\theta = \frac{\pi}{12}$.
-It is evident from Figure~\ref{single_MSE_RP} that \texttt{MLE-NR} exhibits the poorest performance (apart from the baseline random projection estimate) until the number of observations $k$ surpasses a certain threshold (approximately $50$), after which it demonstrates similar performance to \texttt{CV-EM} and \texttt{MLE-Secant}.
-At lower values of $k$, \texttt{CV-Emp} has a slightly higher MSE compared to \texttt{MLE-Secant} and \texttt{CV-EM}, while at higher values of $k$ their MSE converges.
-The \texttt{MLE-Secant} and \texttt{CV-EM} exhibit nearly identical performance and outperform other algorithms across the entire range of sketch sizes ($k$).
+It is evident from Figure~\ref{single_MSE_RP} that \texttt{MLE-NR} exhibits the poorest performance (apart from the baseline random projection estimate) until the number of observations $k$ surpasses a certain threshold (approximately $50$), after which it demonstrates similar performance to \texttt{CV-FP} and \texttt{MLE-Secant}.
+At lower values of $k$, \texttt{CV-Emp} has a slightly higher MSE compared to \texttt{MLE-Secant} and \texttt{CV-FP}, while at higher values of $k$ their MSE converges.
+The \texttt{MLE-Secant} and \texttt{CV-FP} exhibit nearly identical performance and outperform other algorithms across the entire range of sketch sizes ($k$).

 (ii) \textbf{Proportion of outliers in $10,000$ estimates:} For each baseline method, we construct boxplots using the $10,000$ estimates obtained over the 10,000 iterations.
 The boxplots for $k=10$ and $k=20$ are depicted in Figure~\ref{side_by_side_bp_RP}.
 Furthermore, we provide a summary of the corresponding proportion of outliers in estimates and cubic equations with three real roots over 10,000 iterations in Table~\ref{outlier_RP_table}.